nathaniel-fargo/wired-sstdr/bnc_network/branch_tests/README.md

 # Branch Tests

+## Syntax Overview

 Today we're starting to build larger branch networks and analyze the data that comes out of it.
-This file explains the notation used in `branch_networks.csv`
+This file explains the notation used in files such as `./2025-05-21/branch_networks.csv`

 Syntax is